 "I’m proud to work with Anomaly because it remains crystal clear that in order for today’s athletes, at both the professional and college levels, to maximize the opportunities afforded them, they need consistent professional development and life skills training.”

 “In my opinion, Anomaly Sports Group is the go to entity for name, image, and likeness education.
 They led an amazing and informative session on decision making and NIL for our ACC Student-Athlete Advisory Committee.
-Through participating in Anomaly’s interactive workshop, our SAAC representatives felt more prepared to discuss and engage in NIL opportunities following the session and were able to apply Anomaly’s decision making framework to their roles as student leaders and within their current/future career endeavors."
+Through participating in Anomaly’s interactive workshop, our SAAC representatives felt more prepared to discuss and engage in NIL opportunities and were able to apply Anomaly’s decision making framework to help others in their roles as student leaders and within their career endeavors."

-Shamaree Brown, ACC Director of Student-Athlete Programs and Compliance
+Shamaree Brown, Director of Student-Athlete Programs and Compliance

 "The partnership with TeamAltemus and Anomaly has been invaluable for the A-10 membership’s student-athletes, coaches, staff and administrators, in addition to conference office officials.
 A great deal of uncertainty will continue to exist as student-athletes become more empowered in navigating their autonomy over their NIL, and their collective protective business education programming has been exceptional.
 They are industry leading experts who provide an outstanding service by catering and customizing programs to meet the needs of our student-athletes, in addition to the broader league constituency."